dubiacc/website/articles/en/fssp/index.md

 deviations in exchange to keep the marble altars and nice churches.

-And this is why we, the dubia.cc editorial team, have to advise against attending the Masses of the FSSP / ICKSP or the Novus Ordo, not even for pastoral reasons: If the goal of attending a Mass is to get sanctifying grace from God, being at an adulterous FSSP Mass is a waste of time.
+And this is why we, the dubia.cc editorial team, have to advise against attending the Masses of the FSSP / ICKSP or the Novus Ordo, even for pastoral reasons: If the goal of attending a Mass is to get sanctifying grace from God, being at an adulterous FSSP Mass is a waste of time.